 RSUs generally include a dividend participation right that provides that, during the applicable vesting period, each RSU is attributed additional RSUs equivalent to any dividends paid on common stock during such period.
-During the nine month period ended September 30, 2021, dividend participation rights required the issuance of 303,739 RSUs.
+During the nine month period ended September 30, 2021, dividend participation rights required the issuance of 303,739 RSUs and the associated charge to "retained earnings", net of estimated forfeitures (with corresponding credits to "additional paid-in-capital") was \$12,970.

-Non-executive members of the Board of Directors of Lazard Group, who are the same Non-Executive Directors of Lazard Ltd ("Non-Executive Directors"), receive approximately 55% of their annual compensation for service on the Board of Directors and its committees in the form of DSUs, which resulted in 30,764 DSUs being granted during the nine month period ended September 30, 2021.
+Non-executive members of the Board of Directors ("Non-Executive Directors") receive approximately 55% of their annual compensation for service on the Board of Directors and its committees in the form of DSUs, which resulted in 30,764 DSUs being granted during the nine month period ended September 30, 2021.
 Their remaining compensation is payable in cash, which they may elect to receive in the form of additional DSUs under the Directors' Fee Deferral Unit Plan described below.
 DSUs are convertible into shares of common stock at the time of cessation of service to the Board of Directors.
 DSUs include a cash dividend participation right equivalent to dividends paid on common stock.